v-sbradley/bacx-pr/topics/make-quick-edits.md

     click **Propose file change**.

     ![](media/quick-edits-03.png)

+    You have just commited your change to the GitHub repo.
+You can [Review your topic changes](review-topics).

 7. Next, create a pull request from your newly created branch to the **master** branch.